Carillon de Westminster

-Carillon de Westminster, Opus 54, No. 6, is a piece written for organ by Louis Vierne.
+Carillon de Westminster, Op.
+54, No. 6, is a piece written for organ by Louis Vierne.
 It constitutes the sixth piece in the third suite of Vierne's four-suite set 24 pieces de fantaisie, first published in 1927.
 Carillon de Westminster is in the key of D major, and is in compound triple time.

 Origin and inspiration

 As indicated by the title, Carillon de Westminster is a fantasia on the Westminster chimes, which are chimed hourly from the Clock Tower, Palace of Westminster, since 1858.
 The chimes play four notes in the key of E major, G♯, F♯, E, and B in various patterns every fifteen minutes.
 The Westminster chimes are in 5/4 time, whereas Vierne's piece is in triple time.

 The published piece has its origin in an improvisation during a concert given by Vierne in 1924 in Westminster Cathedral, at which event it is rumoured that Vierne's friend Henry Willis III, the builder of the Westminster organ, hummed the tune for the composer upon Vierne's request.
 The rumour continues that either Willis hummed the tune incorrectly or Vierne misheard his friend upon transcription; in any case Vierne misquoted the second quarter of the chimes.
 Instead of jumping up a third from the tonic, dropping down a whole step, and landing on the fifth, Vierne's version moves up in whole steps to the third before moving down to the fifth.
 Vierne then stays on the fifth, leaps to the second, then third note of the scale and ends on the tonic.
-There is debate among musicologists as to whether or not the Willis rumour is true, or if Vierne altered the melody to suit his own purpose (and certainly the 1927 composed and published version does not attempt to 'correct' such a possible 1924 misunderstanding of the melody to match the Westminster Chimes).
-However, at some points in the piece, Vierne uses this second phrase in its correct "Westminster" version.
+In essence, he uses a variant of the third phrase of the chimes followed by the fifth phrase, rather than the second and third phrases that normally form the second quarter.
+There is debate among musicologists as to whether or not Willis did misquote the tune, or if Vierne altered the melody to suit his own purpose (and certainly the 1927 composed and published version, which is dedicated to Willis, does not attempt to 'correct' such a possible 1924 misunderstanding of the melody to match the Westminster Chimes).
+However, at some points in the piece, Vierne uses the second phrase in its standard "Westminster" version, including as early as the opening statement of the tune for the fourth quarter.
+Moreover, he alters the order of the phrases and the frequency with which they occur as the piece develops, using the fifth phrase more extensively and finally shortening the overall cycle from 10 phrases to 7.